 Full customization of Comment Thread UI

-Below is an example of how you can customize the nested slots for header and footer in comment thread UI with your own:
+Below is an example of how you can customize the nested slots for header and footer in a comment thread UI with your own:

 NutrientViewer.load({

-// ... your config
+// ...
+Your configuration.

 ui: {